BEYOND ICELAND EXPERIENCE

-The Northern Lights, also known as the Aurora Borealis, has become an attraction on 80% of adults bucket lists.
+The Northern Lights, also known as the Aurora Borealis, have become an attraction on 80% of adults bucket lists.
 Iceland is superbly located for viewing the Northern Lights as well as many other wonderful sights.

 Aurora Borealis (Northern Lights).

 There are mainly three variables that affect the chances of seeing the Northern Lights in Iceland: solar winds, local weather and the moon.
-The moon has an inhibitive effect in regard to weaker Auroras.
+The moon has an inhibitive effect regarding weaker Auroras.
 There are, however, some stunning Northern Lights under a full moon — especially during a very active solar wind.
 The main factor that influences the appearance of the Aurora is the sun/sunspots/CME activity and the local weather (i.e. clouds), which entirely determines its visibility

-Eyjafjallajökull ( Half Day)
+Eyjafjallajökull (Half Day)

 Eyjafjallajökull is one of the smaller ice caps of Iceland, north of Skógar and west of Mýrdalsjökull.
 The ice cap covers the caldera of a volcano with a summit elevation of 1,651 metres.
 The volcano has erupted relatively frequently since the last glacial period, most recently in 2010.

 Blue Lagoon (Half Day)

 The Blue Lagoon is a geothermal spa in southwestern Iceland.
 The spa is in a lava field near Grindavík on the Reykjanes Peninsula, in a location favourable for geothermal power, and is supplied by water used in the nearby Svartsengi geothermal power station.